volvet/gogame/doc/mcts.md

 Games with two players that are zero-sum, perfect information, deterministic, decrete and sequential are described as *combinational games*.

 ## AI in Real Games
 * **Minimax** attempts to minimize the opponent's maximum reward at each state,  and this is the traditional search approach for two-player combinatorial games.
-The search is typically stopped prematurely and a value function used to estimate the outcome of the game.
+The search is typically stopped prematurely and a value function used to estimate the outcome of the game, and the $\alpha$-$\beta$ heuristic is typically used to prune the gtree.
 * **Expectimax**
 * **Miximax**